 Common Policy Inclusions

 Hurricane insurance typically covers wind damage, wind-driven rain, structural repairs, and interior damages caused by roof or window breaches.
+Wind coverage is a critical component of hurricane insurance, protecting homes from hurricane-related damages.
 Policies often include costs for temporary housing if a home becomes uninhabitable.
 For example, windstorm coverage addresses roof damage, while flood insurance manages damages from storm surges or heavy rainfall.
 Do you know which damages your policy protects against?

 Exclusions to Be Aware Of

 Most policies exclude pre-existing damage, gradual wear and tear, and negligence-related losses.
-Flood damage isn’t covered under standard homeowners policies, requiring separate coverage.
+Most renters and homeowners insurance policies do not cover flood damage, indicating that separate flood insurance may be necessary.
 Additionally, policies may set high deductibles specifically for hurricane-related claims.
 Are you prepared for these potential out-of-pocket costs?
 Reviewing exclusions prevents surprises during claims.

 Factors Influencing Hurricane Insurance Coverage